B. THE TRAVEL AGENCY AS TOUR OPERATOR

 11.2.
 Insignificant changes are defined as (whereby this is to be judged in each individual case) minor, objectively justified changes which do not significantly change the nature and/or the duration and/or the service content and/or the quality of the booked package travel.

 11.3.
 Significant changes, which the tour operator is forced to make, may result in a significant reduction in the quality or value of the travel services, if the changes affect essential features of the travel services and/or influence the package travel and/or travel execution.
 Whether a change or reduction in the quality or value of travel services is to be defined as significant or not, must be assessed on a case-by-case basis, taking into account the nature, duration, purpose and price of the package tour as well as the intensity, duration and cause of the change and, where appropriate, whether any party can be made responsible for the circumstances that led to the change.
+A change in the planned or officially approved climbing route of a particular mountain is not considered a significant change.

 – agree to the suggested changes within a reasonable certain period, as defined by the tour operator, or